Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Introduction

-One of the first results on linear kernels is the celebrated work of Alber, Fellows, and Niedermeier on \tDS \, on planar graphs \cite{AlberFN04}.
+One of the first results on linear kernels is the celebrated work of Alber et al. on \tDS \, on planar graphs \cite{AlberFN04}.
 This work augmented significantly the interest in proving polynomial (or preferably linear) kernels for other parameterized problems.
-The result of Alber et al.~\cite{AlberFN04}, see also \cite{ChenFKX07}, has been extended to a much more general graph classes like graphs of bounded genus \cite{H.Bodlaender:2009ng} and apex-minor free graphs \cite{F.V.Fomin:2010oq}.
-An important step in this direction was done by Alon and Gutner \cite{AG08TechReport,Gutner09} who obtained a kernel of size $O(k^{h})$ for \tDS \, on $H$-minor-free and $H$-topological-minor free graphs, where the constant $h$ depends on the excluded graph $H$.
-Later, Philip, Raman, and Sikdar~\cite{PhilipRS09} obtained a kernel of size $O(k^{h})$ on $K_{i,j}$-free and $d$-degenerated graphs, where $h$ depends on $i,j$ and $d$ respectively.
-In particular, for $d$-degenerate graphs, a subclass of $K_{i,j}$-free graphs, the algorithm of Philip, Raman, and Sikdar~\cite{PhilipRS09} produces a kernel of size $\cO(k^{d^2})$.
-Similarly, the sizes of kernels in~\cite{AG08TechReport,Gutner09,PhilipRS09} are bounded by polynomials in $k$ with degrees depending on the size of the excluded minor $H$.
-Alon and Gutner \cite{AG08TechReport} mentioned as a challenging question to characterize the families of graphs for which the dominating set problem admits a linear kernel, i.e. a kernel of size $f(h)\cdot k $, where the function $f$ depends {\em exclusively} on the graph family.
+The result of Alber et al.~\cite{AlberFN04}, see also \cite{ChenFKX07}, has been extended to much more general graph classes like graphs of bounded genus \cite{H.Bodlaender:2009ng} and apex-minor-free graphs \cite{F.V.Fomin:2010oq}.
+An important step in this direction was made by Alon and Gutner \cite{AG08TechReport,Gutner09} who obtained a kernel of size $\cO(k^{h})$ for \tDS \, on \Hmf\, and \tHmf\, graphs, where the constant $h$ depends on the excluded graph $H$.
+Later, Philip et al.~\cite{PhilipRS09} obtained a kernel of size $\cO(k^{h})$ on $K_{i,j}$-free and $d$-degenerate graphs, where $h$ depends on $i,j$ and $d$ respectively.
+In particular, for $d$-degenerate graphs, a subclass of $K_{i,j}$-free graphs, the algorithm of Philip et al.~\cite{PhilipRS09} produces a kernel of size $\cO(k^{d^2})$.
+Similarly, the sizes of the kernels in~\cite{AG08TechReport,Gutner09,PhilipRS09} are bounded by polynomials in $k$ with degrees depending on the size of the excluded minor $H$.
+Alon and Gutner \cite{AG08TechReport} mentioned as a challenging question whether one can characterize the families of graphs for which the dominating set problem admits a linear kernel, i.e. a kernel of size $f(h)\cdot k $, where the function $f$ depends {\em exclusively} on the graph family.
 In this direction, there are already results for more restricted graph classes.
 According to the meta-algorithmic results on kernels introduced in~\cite{H.Bodlaender:2009ng}, \tDS \, has a kernel of size $f(g)\cdot k$ on graphs of genus $g$.
-An alternative meta-algorithmic framework, based on bidimensionality theory \cite{DemaineFHT05sub}, was introduced in~\cite{F.V.Fomin:2010oq}, implying the existence of a kernel of size $f(H)\cdot k$ for \tDS \, on graphs excluding an { apex} graph $H$ as a minor.
-Recently, the result on linear kernels on apex-minor-free graphs was extended to graphs excluding an arbitrary graph $H$ as a minor \cite{F.V.Fomin:2012}.
-Prior to our work, the only result on linear kernels for \tDS \, on graphs excluding $H$ as a topological subgraph, was the result of Alon and Gutner in ~\cite{AG08TechReport} for a very special case $H=K_{3,h}$.
+An alternative meta-algorithmic framework, based on bidimensionality theory \cite{DemaineFHT05sub}, was introduced in~\cite{F.V.Fomin:2010oq}, implying the existence of a kernel of size $f(H)\cdot k$ for \tDS \, on graphs excluding an { apex\footnote{An {\em apex} graph is a graph that can be made planar by the removal of a single vertex.}} graph $H$ as a minor.
+While apex-minor-free graphs form much more general class of graphs than graphs of bounded genus, \Hmf\, graphs and \tHmf\, graphs form much larger classes than apex-minor-free graphs.
+For example, the class of graphs excluding $H=K_6$, the complete graph on $6$ vertices, as a minor, contains all apex graphs.
+Alon and Gutner in ~\cite{AG08TechReport} and Gutner in~\cite{Gutner09} posed as an open problem whether one can obtain a linear kernel for \tDS \, on \Hmf\, graphs.
+Prior to our work, the only result on linear kernels for \tDS \, on graphs excluding a fixed graph $H$ as a topological minor, was the result of Alon and Gutner in~\cite{AG08TechReport} for the special case where $H=K_{3,h}$.
 See Fig.~\ref{fig:graph_classes} for the relationship between these classes.